francofaa/digital-garden-jekyll-template/_wikis/argot/Banish me once shame on - shame on you - banish me cant get banished again.md

 Hobbes and Livius hop in as Sora hops out.
 The changeling striking at the not-a-dragon-but a goat chimera beast as big as the room that is crawling through the floor.
 Everyone gets to the kitchen to help.
 # 50% of the time it works every time
-Casimir (chaotic oops) lasser les bontemps roulet by throwing the fairy mushroom from [[The Damage Sluts Adventures in Wonderland#^1ce455]] into the monster's mouth.
+Casimir (chaotic oops) lasser les bontemps roulet by throwing the fairy mushroom from [[The Damage Sluts Adventures in Wonderland]] into the monster's mouth.

 It works!
 The monster eats it!
 Now there's just a 50/50 chance of it enlarging it or shrinking it.